 - a.
-2020 Estimated Tax.
-Enter any estimated income tax payments for 2020 (including any portion of your 2019 refund that was applied to your 2020 estimated income tax). - b.
+2021 Estimated Tax.
+Enter any estimated income tax payments for tax year 2021 (including any portion of your 2020 refund that was applied to your 2021 estimated income tax). - b.
 Paid with Extension.
 If you applied for a N.C. extension (Form D-410), enter the amount of North Carolina income tax paid with the extension. - c.
 Partnership.
-If you are a nonresident partner, enter your share of the tax paid to North Carolina by the manager of the partnership on your distributive share of the partnership income.
+If you are a nonresident partner in a partnership doing business in North Carolina, enter your share of the income tax paid to North Carolina by the manager of the partnership on your distributive share of the partnership income.
 Include with your return a copy of Form NC K-1 for Form D-403 provided by the partnership to verify the amount claimed. - d.
 S Corporation.
-If you are a nonresident shareholder of an S corporation, enter your share of the income tax paid to North Carolina by an S corporation on your distributive share of the S corporation income.
-Include with your return a copy of Form NC K-1 for Form CD-401S provided by the S corporation to verify the amount claimed.
+If you are a nonresident shareholder of an S Corporation doing business in North Carolina, enter your share of the income tax paid to North Carolina by the S Corporation on your distributive share of the S Corporation income.
+Include with your return a copy of Form NC K-1 for Form CD-401S provided by the S Corporation to verify the amount claimed.